Life in the Sixth Form

 Sixth Form students will be leaders of the Academy.
-The Academy Head Boy and Girl and their team of Academy Prefects will assist staff in duties and be role models and mentors to younger students.
+The Academy Prefects will assist staff in duties and be role models and mentors to younger students.
 They will meet monthly with the Principal and members of the Academy Leadership Team to discuss issues, review policies and procedures and be the student voice on all matters relating to the Academy.
 These roles of responsibility will greatly assist personal development, build confidence and enhance personal references and cvs.

 Sixth Form students are role models to younger students and should set a good example.
 They are expected to ensure that their overall appearance is of a professional standard suitable to a business environment.